Questions We Get Asked

 Yes.
 Tourniquets are legal to carry and are commonly included in first aid kits, trauma kits, and vehicle emergency setups.

-What’s the difference between a CAT and a SOF tourniquet?
+What is the difference between a CAT Gen 7 and SOF-T Wide tourniquet?

 How tight should a tourniquet be?